 Your first step in checking the legitimacy of any company that you are considering dealing with is to check they are registered with the FCA.
 You can search their register for free.
 The register lists all the companies, including current and previously approved individuals involved with properly regulated financial activities.
 You can check the register to find out if they really are registered to offer loans.
 You should only use the contact details for a company that are listed on the register.
 If the company website or correspondence details don’t match up, that should act as a warning of potentially fraudulent activity.
 If you are still unsure, you can call the FCA consumer helpline on 0800 111 6768.

 Check Other Records

 There are other ways you can check the legitimacy of a company.
 One is by looking up what records are held about the company with companies house.
 They are required by law to keep records of all publicly traded companies in the UK.
 Directory enquiries can be a good place to start, as too can a Google search.
 There are many consumer forums available online where people share their experiences of dealing with a particular company.
 What are other customers saying about the company?
 Sometimes you will find people who have been taken in by the same scam or have done their own research about the company.
 This can be particularly helpful if you’ve received a spam email or a cold call.

 Check the Ranking Websites

-Ranking websites are a great tool to help weed out the scammers.
+Ranking websites are a great tool to help weed out scammers.
 By checking the rankings for payday loan companies, you can find out who has a proven track record with customers and who does not.
-If the company who has contacted you has a poor ranking, it might not mean that they’re scammers but it might still be wise to seek out alternatives.
-If the company who has contacted you doesn’t appear in the rankings, that should prompt you to undertake extra research.
+If the company that has contacted you has a poor ranking, it might not mean that they’re scammers, but it might still be wise to seek alternatives.
+If the company that has contacted you doesn’t appear in the rankings, that should prompt you to undertake extra research.
 As scam cloned companies steal the identity of legitimate companies, it still pays to make extra checks.
 A company with high rankings on consumer websites is likely to be more appealing to scammers than one that hasn’t.

 Don’t Be Rushed